Skip to content

 Const ForReading = 1, ForWriting = 2, ForAppending = 8

-Dim errorCode
+Dim codeErreur

-' Create a file object
+' create a file object

 On Error Resume Next